ridgekuhn/arkos/12272020/root/opt/joy2key/README.md

 Maps joypad input to keypresses.

-[joy2key.py]() performs autodetection of the joypad passed to it, and attempts to pair the joypad with a matching RetroArch configuration file stored in `path/to/your/retroarch/autoconfig/udev/`.
+[joy2key.py]() performs autodetection of the joypad passed to it, and attempts to pair the joypad with a matching RetroArch-style configuration file stored in `/opt/joy2key/udev`.
 If no matching configuration is found, the script defaults to `retroarch.cfg`.

 ### listen.sh ###
 A wrapper script for `joy2keyStart`/`joy2keyStop` which handles setup and teardown for calling external scripts.
 It allows failed scripts to exit cleanly and stop joy2key.py from continuing to listen to input.

-`listen.sh` takes two arguments; a script to run, and a keypress map to pass to `joy2key.py`.
+`listen.sh` takes two+ arguments;
+a script to run, and a keypress map to pass to `joy2key.py`.

 ### Listening Manually ###